Go back

 Context

-Acute rheumatic fever (ARF) is an autoimmune inflammatory reaction that may occur secondary to group A streptococcal (GAS) pharyngitis if left untreated.
+• Acute rheumatic fever (ARF) is an autoimmune inflammatory reaction secondary to group A streptococcal (GAS) pharyngitis.
 ARF, especially if recurrent, may lead to the development of rheumatic heart disease (RHD).

-Rheumatic heart disease secondary to acute rheumatic fever remains a serious problem in low and middle income countries and among marginalized populations around the world.
-Rheumatic heart disease is an important cause of cardiovascular morbidity and mortality.
+• Rheumatic heart disease secondary to acute rheumatic fever remains a serious problem in low and middle income countries and among marginalized populations around the world.

 Diagnostic Process

-• Moderate- to High-Risk Pop: clinical and/or subclinical carditis, monoarthritis/polyarthritis/polyathralgia (polyarthralgia after exclusion of other causes), chorea, erythema marginatum, and subcutaneous nodules.
+• Moderate- to High-Risk Pop: clinical and/or subclinical carditis, monoarthritis/polyarthritis/polyarthralgia (polyarthralgia after exclusion of other causes), chorea, erythema marginatum, and subcutaneous nodules

 • Carditis (50-70%) and arthritis of large joints (35-66%) are the most common manifestations.